jui-kumkum/SENG637_Assignment5_Group4/Assignment5-4.md

 | 13 |	0.0909 |	2 |

 <img src="Images/RDC-FAILUREDATA.png" width="800" />

+Screenshot of Failure data tab in RDC with setting Maximum Acceptable Number of Failures =92 and Per Number of input events = 31 (based on our data values) and thus FIO=2.967 and MTTF= 0.337

+The chart plot for the same is shown below:

 <img src="Images/RDC-INITIAL-NOBOUNDARIESCHANGE.png" width="800" />

+In this chart,

 <img src="Images/RDC - 92.png" width="800" />